“Working in the Empty Spaces” at Rogue Gallery & Art Center

-Utilizing a variety of mediums, nine artists that comprise AMBUS Contemporary Art explore the ideas of foreground and background — as well as positives and negatives — in both art and life at the Rogue Gallery & Art Center.
+Nine artists from AMBUS Contemporary Art use a variety of media to explore the ideas of foreground and background — as well as positives and negatives — in both art and life at the Rogue Gallery & Art Center.

 Works that include encaustics, sculptures, mixed media pieces and stained glass are used to express this theme in a way that is evocative and engaging for the viewer.
 A shift in focus can bring new perspective to each piece, and the idea of where your gaze should fall is challenged.

 The Rogue Gallery’s Executive Director, Kim Hearon, says that having a group a strong artists that work together makes for a good exhibit.